Bone Marrow Transplant

 - Type and extent of the disease being treated

 - Disease response to treatment

 - Age and overall health of the child

 - Your child's tolerance of specific medications, procedures, or therapies

 - Severity of complications

-As with any procedure, in bone marrow transplant the prognosis and long-term survival can vary greatly from person to person.
-The number of transplants being done for an increasing number of diseases, as well as ongoing and medical developments, have greatly improved the outcome for bone marrow transplant in children and adults.
-Continuous follow-up care is essential for the patient following a bone marrow transplant.
-New methods to improve treatment and to decrease complications and side effects of a bone marrow transplant are continually being discovered.
+As with any procedure, such as bone marrow transplant, prognosis, and long-term survival can vary greatly from child to child.
+The number of transplants being done for an increased number of diseases and ongoing medical developments have greatly improved the outcome for bone marrow transplant in children and adults.
+Continuous follow-up care is essential for the child following a bone marrow transplant.
+New methods to improve treatment and decrease complications and side effects of a transplant are continually being discovered.